Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/SampleAllocationModel.md

 ## Outputs
 * A map containing the probability that each sub-administrative area is disease-free
-* A map containing the intensity of sampling needed in each sub-administrative area to achive optimal control
+* A map containing the intensity of sampling needed in each sub-administrative area to achieve optimal control
 * A graph showing the annual budget necessary to shorten the time till first detection

 ## More Information